Mershl/FlutterCowS/README.md

 npm run clean     # Or `gulp clean`: Deletes build files. npm run test-dist # Build and run your project
 ```

-Should you consider distributing your game as an open source project, please
-choose and [include a LICENSE file](http://choosealicense.com/) for your project.